eferamid/jQuark/readme.md

 	d=a("border$");
 ```

+###### 	Heads up:
+Any *command* name that ends with a "$" is a terminator (a getter) and must be the last command in the string.
+Any commands following the terminator will never be executed.

 ### Quark and Quirk

 Quark is really two libraries that have become joined at the hip.
 You could call the other one Quirk but that would probably be silly.